At the broadest level, my research focuses on four philosophical questions about ethics:

 If you have a fetish for CVs, mine can be found here.

-I hail from Vancouver, Canada, which has left me with weaknesses for vegan cuisine, karaoke, and the martial art aikido (although the latter pair of interests have been sadly neglected in recent years).
+I hail from Vancouver, Canada.
 I live in Columbus, Ohio with my love Amy Shuster, and our child Finn.

 If you are here because my social media pages are shockingly cryptic, you can learn more about me here.

 If you would like to get in touch, please drop me an email at:

 I am on leave, so I am getting to spend a lot of time writing about ethics, about normative thought, talk, and metaphysics, and about conceptual ethics!

 I am supporting OSU Philosophy's awesome job candidates as our Placement Director

 In my leisure time, I adopted as a pandemic hobby the wonderful board game go (aka baduk or weiqi).
 You can now often find me playing in person at the very friendly Columbus go club!